Rosa del Rosario: Early life and education

-She was born to an American father (Frank H. Stagner) and a Filipino mother from Pampanga (Aquilina del Rosario).
+Rose Stagner was born on December 15, 1917 to parents Aquilina del Rosario and American father Frank Stagner, who was a US Army lieutenant.
 She began studying at the age of seven and was enrolled in public schools.
 She attended Isabelo de los Reyes Elementary School until sixth grade.
 She studied at the Manila High School until tenth grade.
 She was an average student, although her grades fluctuated from time to time.
 She did odd jobs at bakeshops and sold cookies, siomai and empanada at the movie theaters, which enabled her to watch movie for free.